evanfantozzi/evanfantozzi/README.md

 # Hello!
 I'm a computer science and public policy student at the University of Chicago.
 I'm passionate about solving complex problems related to social impact, and enjoy working across different topic areas.
-Before this, I worked in impact evaluation at **Mathematica** to analyze survey and administrative data for organizations like the Milennium Challenge Corporation and the Gates Foundation.
-I then transitioned to **Vera Solutions**, working with nonprofits and foundations to streamline their impact data management and visualization.
-Now, I’m expanding my expertise in **software development and machine learning**, exploring new ways to solve problems with **Python and SQL**.
+Before this, I worked on impact evaluations at **Mathematica** where I collected, cleaned, and analyzed survey and administrative data for organizations like the Milennium Challenge Corporation and the Gates Foundation.
+I then transitioned to **Vera Solutions**, where I designed and improved relational data systems for nonprofits and foundations using Salesforce.

 ## What I'm Working On
 📚 [**Coursework in Computer Science Applications, Databases, ML, and GIS**](https://capp.uchicago.edu/)